robarnott/Sainsburys/README.md

 This is a maven java project.
+I used Maven 2.2.1, Java 1.8

 maven is available here - https://maven.apache.org/download.cgi